shawnbutton/Engineering-training-materials/README.md

 ### Import JUnit templates
 There are some code templates that you may find useful.
 You can import them by.

-To import the templates open the Eclipse preferences window and select `Java | Editor | Content Assist`.
+To import the templates open the Eclipse preferences window and select `Java | Editor | Templates`.
 Select `Import` and choose the `junit_templates.xml` file under the `katas` folder.
 Click `Apply` and then `OK`.

 See [here](http://http://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.cdt.doc.user%2Ftasks%2Fcdt_t_imp_code_temp.htm) for more information on using Eclipse templates.